 continuous cropping system of farming. advantages and disadvantages of continuous cropping system. the cultivation of crops on a piece of land and replanting crops on the same piece of land the following planting season without allowing the land to fallow or rest.

-most often continuous system of cropping is practiced where there is scarcity of land. at this a farmer makes use of a piece of land for several planting season due to lack of availability of land.
+most often continuous system of cropping is practiced where there is scarcity of land- check out land tenure systems here. at this a farmer makes use of a piece of land for several planting season due to lack of availability of land.

 WHAT IS CONTINUOUS CROPPING SYSTEM OF AGRICULTURE